isomerpages/moe-newtownpri/_school-information/School Identity.md

 **School Song and Lyrics:**

-In New Town Primary, where we start
+In New Town Primary, where we start<br>

-Together we step forth with our hearts
+Together we step forth with our hearts<br>

-We’re caring, we’re honest and we stand high
+We’re caring, we’re honest and we stand high<br>

-The values, we uphold and unify
+The values, we uphold and unify  <br>

-**Chorus:**  Sing New Town Primary School forever
+**Chorus:**  Sing New Town Primary School forever<br>

-We are ready to serve together
+We are ready to serve together<br>

-The loyalty we have will be forever
+The loyalty we have will be forever<br>

-Happy in every new endeavour
+Happy in every new endeavour  <br>

-Time to time and as we walk hand in hand
+Time to time and as we walk hand in hand<br>

-Forging our friendship till the end
+Forging our friendship till the end<br>

-Minds and hearts within the years we can
+Minds and hearts within the years we can<br>

-Sing with pride, as one we stand
+Sing with pride, as one we stand  <br>

 Yes!
-We are from New Town Primary School
+We are from New Town Primary School<br>

-Caring and always respectful
+Caring and always respectful<br>

-Be honest, be loyal that’s what we care
+Be honest, be loyal that’s what we care<br>

-Do our best for success all that we share
+Do our best for success all that we share  <br>

-**Chorus:**  Sing New Town Primary School forever
+**Chorus:**  Sing New Town Primary School forever<br>

-We are ready to serve together
+We are ready to serve together<br>

-The loyalty we have will be forever
+The loyalty we have will be forever<br>

 Happy in every new endeavour